 As more government departments move online, seeking to cut costs and become more efficient, their vulnerability to cyber attacks by hackers seeking information, financial gain or both will grow exponentially.

 There may be no easy solution.
 We believe that giving developers capability to add encryption based on globally recognised standards to their applications is an important first start.
 We also foresee a world where users are empowered to give third parties access to specific information on a need-to-know basis, whilst protecting the privacy of their material both in transit as well as whilst being stored on a device or in the cloud.

 Ultimately, the development of the Internet of Things should benefit that elderly patient, and millions like her, immeasurably.
-However, how to get free gems on episode it will only fulfil its potential with the right cybersecurity in place.
+However, it will only fulfil its potential with the right cybersecurity in place.